Mediatek-Cloud/MCS/key_concept/README.md

 ## **Test Devices**

 This feature enables you to create test devices from the Prototype details.
-Each device you create is given a **Device ID** and **Device Key**, which you use in the MediaTek Cloud Sandbox APIs to identify data pushed to and pulled from the device.
+Each device you create is given a **DeviceId** and **DeviceKey**, which you use in the MediaTek Cloud Sandbox APIs to identify data pushed to and pulled from the device.
 Device details, along with their ID and key, are displayed in your **My Devices** page.

 # **My Devices**

 You use **My Devices** to manage the devices you have created or have been given access to.

 In this page, you can see the data channel, user privilege, and notification configurations as defined in the device’s prototype.
 You can modify the notification and user privilege settings for specific devices on this page.
-You can also see the device Id and device key, in addition to being able to see those details in the Test device tab in a prototype’s details page.
+You can also see the DeviceId and Devicekey, in addition to being able to see those details in the Test device tab in a prototype’s details page.

 In addition to listing all the devices created for your prototypes, this page also shows devices from other prototypes that you have been given the access to.
 The actions you can do to the devices vary depending on the privileges granted to you.
 For example, if you are a viewer of the device, you can only see the data and cannot make any change to the device.